My right honourable friend the Secretary of State for Work and Pensions (John Hutton) has made the following Written Ministerial Statement.

 The Work and Pensions Select Committee published its report Pension Reform in July this year.
 I am publishing today the Government's response to the conclusions and recommendations of that report.
 I am grateful to the committee for its work and analysis, which has been an important contribution to the White Paper consultation exercise.

-Our package of reforms aims to address the long-term challenges faced by the pensions system and do more to increase saving, whilst ensuring that no pensioner has to live in poverty.
-We have built on the hard work of the Pensions Commission which created the basis for consensus on future pensions policy.
+Our package of reforms aims to address the long-term challenges faced by the pensions system and do more to increase saving, while ensuring that no pensioner has to live in poverty.
+We have built on the hard work of the Pensions Commission, which created the basis for consensus on future pensions policy.

-Copies of both documents are available for hon.
-Members from the Vote Office.
+Copies of both documents are available for honourable Members from the Vote Office.